 The Big disadvantage with taxis, in fact, all road-based Transport is the traffic.
 It really can be appalling at times.
 Taxi fares (and Uber fares) are linked to time spent stuck in traffic as well as the distance of the journey.
 So by hitting a snarl-up, you are not only costing precious trip time but it’s costing money also!
 Fares can actually Double in the worst of the worst traffic.

 So you are sitting there, getting later and later, costing more and more, all the while the subway thunders past underneath your feet.
 We have heard stories of people missing planes stuck in taxis and have regularly walked right past lines of stationary taxi’s and even on quite long journeys, we beat the traffic in foot races!

 Quite simply at rush hour just avoid Taxi’s at all cost.
 It would be cheaper and just as quick to head into a bar, have a few drinks, and catch the cab later on…no really!

 Example Taxi Fares:

 All Examples are guesstimates of the metered Fare.
-Fares are Calculated by the distance plus time in traffic.
-These are average traffic Examples journey times and fares will be higher at very busy times of the day.
+Fares are calculated by the distance plus time in traffic.
+These are average traffic Example fares will be higher at very busy times of the day and journey times MUCH LONGER.
 It also includes an Optional 20% Tip.

 Hop On Hop Off Bus